nfmoore/aml-platform-deployment-template/docs/getting_started.md

    6. Select the `master` branch and enter `/.pipeline/main.yml` as the path or select it from the dropdown and click `Continue`.
    7. Select `Run` from the top-right of the protal to execute the pipeline and deploy the platform.

-   See [these](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline) instructions for more details about creating a pipeline in Azrue DevOps.
+   See [these](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline) instructions for more details about creating a pipeline in Azure DevOps.

 ## Use the platform

 - In your [Azure Portal](https://www.portal.azure.com) you should now have a resource group with an Azure Machine Learning workspace with [associated resources](https://docs.microsoft.com/en-us/azure/machine-learning/concept-workspace#resources) and an [AKS cluster](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes).
 Your workspace should have a registered [dataset](https://docs.microsoft.com/en-us/azure/machine-learning/concept-data#datasets), a [compute cluster](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-target#azure-machine-learning-compute-managed) and the [AKS cluster](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) should be attached to the workspace as an inference cluster.
 - To launch the Azure Machine Learning studio workspace select the resource from your resource group and click `Launch Now`.
-Alternatively, navigate to [ml.azure.com](https://ml.azure.com/) and select the your directory, subscription, and workspace.
+Alternatively, navigate to [ml.azure.com](https://ml.azure.com/) and select the your directory, subscription and workspace.